DHTMLX/docs-diagram/docs/shapes/shape_types.md

 This value is applied, if the configuration object of the shape doesn't contain the `type` property.

-{{note In the "org" or "mindmap" mode of Diagram, the type of child shapes will be the same as the type of the parent shapes.
+{{note In the "org chart" or "mindmap" mode of Diagram, the type of child shapes will be the same as the type of the parent shapes.
 }}

 ### Setting individual type for a shape